amplitude/amplitude-docs/content/collections/pages/test.md

 ---
 Navigation and UX test for the new combined docs site.

+This site brings together Dev Docs and Help Center content into a single location.

 The purpose of this test is to examine the navigability of the site using the top and left-side navigations.
 No effort was made to account for content in these pages.

 Minimal effort was paid to the UX of the navigation elements.
 Bare bones expand / collapse functionality was added.
 This will be redesigned  during the design phase of this project.

+## Request

+Please explore the navigation structures on this site.
+After you explore the site, please complete this five question <a href ="https://forms.gle/1RFN84jLZk76CMVP8" class="text-blue-800" target="_blank">survey</a> about your experience.